daasfab/my-linktree/README.md

+# Welcome!
+This is my take on the Linktree website/platform.

+You can see the deployed version [HERE](https://my-linktree-black.vercel.app/) or on my LinkedIn 😊!

+---

+Regular text that comes with pushing a React project to the main branch:

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.